 The Specification Manager allows the requirements to be visualized and grouped by their priority, or any other property such as Complexity, Version, Phase or a Tagged Value.
-The elements, regardless of type, can also be ordered in the Project Browser.
+The elements, regardless of type, can also be ordered in the Browser window.